Wednesday, April 15, 2026

 I'm on the main street in Rue (population 1,500) and can see the castle right above.

-I find this information plaque on Rue's main street and I'm puzzled.
+I find this information plaque on Rue's main street and am puzzled.
 It's my understanding you have to have a population of 5,000 or in some countries 10,000 inhabitants to call yourself a town.

 With a population of 1,500 Rue doesn't fit the bill.
 It's obviously a marketing gimmick.
 I googled it and found numerous places in Europe calling themselves the smallest town in Europe.

-This is the entryway to Rue Castle.
+This is the road to Rue Castle.

 Rue Castle dates back to 1150,